-Knowledge: Have a breadth of knowledge typically gained through general
+Knowledge: Have a breadth of knowledge typically gained through general education and religious educations, and will have a depth of knowledge in their particular discipline.

 Inquiry: Demonstrate information literacy and critical thinking to understand, use, and evaluate evidence and sources.